 IEA fully supports the UN's 2030 Agenda, and affirms that the measurement of progress toward SDG4 should be based on agreed international standards and, wherever possible, existing measures; our common goal is to ensure a timely global response to achieving the Agenda targets.

-IEA's TIMSS, PIRLS, and ICCS studies are well-established metrics for assessing educational outcomes, and more than one-quarter of the world's countries can already be counted as participants.
+IEA's TIMSS, PIRLS, ICCS and ICILS studies are well-established metrics for assessing educational outcomes, and more than one-quarter of the world's countries can already be counted as participants.
 These well-established international studies form a meaningful and robust basis for measuring global progress toward SDG4, providing strong foundations on which to build any relevant metrics.